jquery/learn.jquery.com/page/javascript-101/conditional-code.md

 var bar = false;

 if ( bar ) {
 	// this code will never run
-  console.log("hello!");
+	console.log( "hello!" );
 }

 if ( bar ) {

 	// this code won't run

 } else {

 	if ( foo ) {

 		// this code will run

 	} else {

 		// this code would run if foo and bar were both false

 	}

 }
 ```

 While curly braces aren't strictly required around single-line `if` statements, using them consistently, even when they aren't strictly required, makes for vastly more readable code.

-Be mindful not to define functions with the same name multiple times within separate if/else blocks, as doing so may not have the expected result.
+Be mindful not to define functions with the same name multiple times within separate `if`/`else` blocks, as doing so may not have the expected result.

 ## Truthy and Falsy Things